-Five-year average poverty within North Carolina (2011-2015) ranged from a low of 7.9 percent in Camden County to 31.63 percent in Scotland County, with a state average of 17.9 percent [1.5C].
-33 counties had an average poverty level lower than the state five-year average, and 22 had a poverty level lower than the U.S. average during that five-year period.
-Sixty-six counties had an average poverty level higher than the state five-year average, and 77 had a poverty level higher than the U.S. average.
+Five-year average poverty within North Carolina (2013-2017) ranged from a low of 8.9 percent in Dare County to 29.8 percent in Scotland County, with a state average of 18.3 percent [1.5C].
+Fifty-five counties had an average poverty level lower than the state five-year average, and 14 had a poverty level lower than the U.S. average during that five-year period.
+Forty-five counties had an average poverty level higher than the state five-year average, and 86 had a poverty level higher than the U.S. average.

-Current levels and over-time trends related to poverty in North Carolina are negative.
+Current levels of poverty in North Carolina are not favorable when compared to national levels, though over-time trends are improving slightly.
 As the North Carolina economy becomes increasingly reliant on knowledge-based jobs, it will be vitally important that no segment of the population be isolated without means of generating income.
 The high and widespread poverty levels across the state indicate that advances in the innovation economy are failing to translate into greater opportunity for all North Carolinians.
-To the extent the state has are low or improving poverty levels, they are concentrated in a small minority of counties.
+To the extent the state has low or improving poverty levels, they are concentrated in a small minority of counties.
 North Carolina policy should seek to reduce poverty, and income inequality more generally, to ensure that the economy of the future-highly reliant on innovation and knowledge production-generates economic opportunities for all citizens.